solana-labs/solana-web3.js/packages/addresses/README.md

 ### `address()`

-This helper combines _asserting_ that a string is an address with _coercing_ it to the `Base58EncodedAddress` type.
+This helper combines _asserting_ that a string is an address with _coercing_ it to the `Address` type.
 It's best used with untrusted input.

 ```ts
 import { address } from '@solana/addresses';